gkiely/eslint-plugin-jsx-no-leaked-values/README.md

 The [jsx-no-leaked-render](https://github.com/jsx-eslint/eslint-plugin-react/blob/master/docs/rules/jsx-no-leaked-render.md) react plugin reports an error for all uses of `&&` that do not start with `Boolean(value)` or `!!value`.
 This means that all values have to be coerced at the expression as it is not type aware, even booleans!

-On my code base it reported a lint error for almost all uses of `&&` and meant those cases had to be made a ternary or converted via Boolean at the expression.
+On my codebase it reported a lint error for almost all uses of `&&` and meant those cases had to be made a ternary or converted via Boolean at the expression.

 This plugin uses type information via typescript-eslint to only show an error for `number`, `0` or `NaN`.